Skip Navigation Links Home Study at UCOLFund your studyMāori and Pasifika Trades Training

 • The Te Mataora Coordinator will be in touch to arrange a meeting to discuss your application.

-• Review the 'Ready to study checklist' below to help you get ready, and be prepared to talk about your answers with the Te Mataora Coordinator.
+• Please review the 'Ready to study checklist' below to help you prepare, and be prepared to discuss your answers with the Te Mataora Coordinator.

 • You will find out the result of your application.